-The fourth section reports on the SAFE data.
-It provides a sentence-by-sentence description of the supply history for the item(s).
+SAFE: Provides a sentence by sentence description of the supply history for the item(s).
 Parameters discussed include mean time between demand (MTBD), the number and condition of depot and base assets, condemnations, and plans to purchase.

-The fifth section reports on MICAP hours.
-It discusses the number of mission-capable (MICAP) hours and incidents.
+MICAP: Discusses the number of MICAP (Mission Capable) hours and incidents.
 An item that causes an aircraft to fail to meet its mission requirements accumulates MICAP hours.

-The sixth section is analysis.
-It provides an overall analysis, based on the data contained in DRAIR, of the item's performance.
-This section presents both the good and the poor aspects (if any) of the item.
+ANALYSIS: Provides an overall analysis, based on the data contained in the DRAIR, of the item's performance.
+This section presents both the good and the poor aspects (if any) for the item.

-The seventh section is actions recommended.
-It suggests courses of action to correct any problems (if any) with the item(s).
+ACTIONS RECOMMENDED: Suggests courses of actions to correct any problems (if any) with the item(s).

-This document structure existed, to some degree, before development of the DRAIR ADVIS-ER began.
-During system development, the structure and content of the document were formalized and codified based on input from the domain experts.
+This document structure existed, to some degree, before development of the DRAIR Advisor began.
+During DRAIR Advisor development, the structure and content of the document was formalized and codified based on input from the domain experts.

-The DRAIR ADVISER system uses a knowledge base that interprets the data stored in a large, mixed-source database; generates recommendations concerning the item(s) based on this interpretation; and generates the text that constitutes the DRAIR document.
-The knowledge needed to perform the data analysis and interpretation, as well as write the report, was obtained from experienced OR analysts, engineers, equipment specialists, and item managers on aircraft and FSC parts that were primarily managed at Oklahoma City ALC.
-However, the system can also handle aircraft not managed at the Oklahoma City center.
-The overall system architecture of DRAIR ADVIS-ER appears in figure 2.
-The system consists of four main components: (1) the DRAIR database, (2) the database maintenance facility, (3) the user interface, and (4) the DRAIRgeneration module.
-Each of these components is discussed in detail in the following subsections.
+The DRAIR Advisor system uses a knowledge base that interprets the data stored in a large, mixed source database, generates recommendations concerning the item(s) based on this interpretation, and generates the text that constitutes the DRAIR document.
+The knowledge needed to perform the data analysis and interpretation, as well as write the report was obtained from experienced OR analysts, engineers, equipment specialists, and item managers on aircraft and federal stock class parts primarily managed at the Oklahoma City Air Logistics Center.
+However, the system can also handle aircraft not managed at Oklahoma City.
+The overall system architecture of the DRAIR Advisor appears in Figure 2.
+The system consists of four main components: the DRAIR database, the database maintenance facility, the user interface, and the DRAIR generation module.
+Each of these components is discussed in further detail below.